fatkodima/online_migrations/README.md

 :white_check_mark: **Good**

+#### "Classic" approach (abstract)

+1. Create a new column
+2. Write to both columns
+3. Backfill data from the old column to the new column
+4. Move reads from the old column to the new column
+5. Stop writing to the old column
+6. Drop the old column

+#### :bullettrain_side: Concrete steps for Active Record

 **Note**: The following steps can also be used to change the primary key's type (e.g., from `integer` to `bigint`).

 A safer approach can be accomplished in several steps: